carriepresley/carriepresley/README.md

 As a self-taught software engineer, I can put together my wide range of skills from corporate tax returns to teaching algebraic functions through rap music, building projects and playing with new tools.

-2021 is the year I get a full-time job as a software engineer!
 Follow along on YouTube, TikTok, Insta...whatever's your jam.
 I'm Carrie Presley everywhere online and in real life.

 Good vibes your way!